Towards interpretable AI with quantum annealing feature selection: Introduction

 Reducing the number of FMs by FS schemes provides a natural strategy to mitigate scalability and dimensionality challenges in DL models.
 Additionally, it improves model interpretation by isolating FMs that strongly contribute to a given prediction, compressing and discarding similar and redundant representations.
 In this way we characterize the most informative patterns that the model learns during the training process to be able to interpret the resulting predictions.

-The article is organized as follows: in sec. \ref{sec:results} we give a detailed description of the FS algorithm, defining the mathematical formulations and the QA simulation procedure.
+The article is organized as follows: in Sec. \ref{sec:results} we give a detailed description of the FS algorithm and define the mathematical formulations and the QA simulation procedure.
 Subsequently, we present the main results, i.e. the explanation maps sampled by QA and the class-class correlation maps that quantify the disentanglement among distinct image classes.
 Then, we analyze the model's success by defining physics-derived metrics, such as the minimum energy gap between the first excited state and the ground state of the QUBO Hamiltonian and we explain the meaning behind these results.
-In the sec. \ref{sec:discussion}, we discuss the relevance of our approach by explaining the key ideas behind the application of QA to the framework of interpretability, while highlighting our contributions, the novelty with respect to the state of the art, and the possible future directions that can be further explored.
+In sec. \ref{sec:discussion}, we discuss the relevance of our approach by explaining the key ideas behind the application of QA to the framework of interpretability, while highlighting our contributions, the novelty with respect to the state of the art, and the possible future directions that can be further explored.
+More details on the methods employed are presented in Sec.~\ref{sec:methods} and in the Appendices.